nanophysics/pymeas2019_noise/documentation/README.md

 * Press Stopp to stop the measurement
 * Press Skip Settle to force the measurement to start even though the voltage may not have been settled

+Basenoise
+If you name a measurement BASENOISE, this measurement represents the noise of the Setup.
+The BASENOISE is then substracted from the other measurements.

+Example: You want to measure the noise of a voltage A. First, you measure the noise with the input of your Amplifier shortet and you name this measurement BASENOISE.
+Then you connect the input of your Amplifier to the voltage A. You name this measurement "voltage A".
+Now you can see the BASENOISE and Voltage A - BASENOISE.
+Take care: the noise of your setup depends on the input range of the picoscope.
+If you change the input range, you should repeat the BASENOISE measurement.
+The BASENOISE should be significant lower than the noise you want to measure.

 ## Usecase: Measuring the Noise of two voltage-references
 ![](images/usecase_voltage_references.jpg)